 This 50-room luxury inn is one of the most exclusive (and expensive) destinations in California wine country.
 Despite its intimate size, it has all the amenities of a larger resort: a 7,000-square-foot luxury spa, a lovely pool, and a Michelin-star restaurant.
 Views of the surrounding countryside are phenomenal, the grounds are lush and peaceful, and the homey rooms all come with huge terraces (and, in most, fireplaces and soaking tubs).
 It's a truly special, romantic retreat, and it's location in Rutherford is convenient for exploring Napa Valley.

-Located right on the banks of the Napa River, the Milliken Creek Inn is one of the swankier hotel options in Napa.
-The luxury inn does have limited amenities (no restaurant, for example), but all 12 rooms are supreme, from the four-poster canopy beds, to the working fireplaces, to the 42-inch plasma TVs, to the stunning views.
-This is a great pick for a couple looking for romance -- you'll return to your room in the evening to lit tea candles and soft music, and you can opt to have free breakfast served every morning in bed, on your patio, or anywhere on the grounds.
+Sitting on the banks of the Napa River, Milliken Creek Inn & Spa is one of the most luxurious options in the area.
+The luxury inn does have limited amenities (no restaurant, for example), but all 12 rooms are excellent, from the four-poster canopy beds and working fireplaces (in all rooms but one) to two-person jetted tubs to the the stunning views.
+This is a great pick for a couple looking for romance -- they'll return to their room in the evening to lit tea candles and soft music, and they can opt to have free breakfast served every morning in bed, on their patio, or anywhere on the grounds.
+A free wine-and-cheese happy hour occurs in the afternoons and free port wine is offered at night.
 There is no fitness center, but guests receive free passes to a high-end wellness center two miles down the road.
 There is an amazing full-service spa on-site that makes this tranquil, secluded retreat even more relaxing.

-Housed in a tiny Mediterranean-style complex, Hotel Luca is well suited for a romantic getaway, with 20 cozy, elegant rooms with wonderful beds, espresso machines, and luxurious bathrooms with a separate six-foot bathtub and walk-in shower; an intimate and upscale spa with personalized treatments; and a pleasant swimming pool with lounge chairs and a Jacuzzi.
-Some rooms are small for the price, but the location, within walking distance to acclaimed restaurants in Yountville such as The French Laundry, and a short drive to wineries, golfing, and boutiques, is excellent.
+Housed in a tiny Mediterranean-style complex, North Block Hotel is well suited for a romantic getaway.
+Its 20 cozy and elegant rooms come with plush beds, espresso machines, and luxurious bathrooms with separate tubs and showers.
+Hotel features include an intimate and upscale spa with personalized treatments, a pleasant pool with lounge chairs and a whirlpool, and the Italian-inspired Redd Wood restaurant from Michelin-starred Chef Richard Reddington.
+The excellent location is within walking distance of acclaimed Yountville restaurants such as The French Laundry, and a short drive to wineries.